 - Active - Denotes if the GL Account is active.
 Most filtered lookups to the GL Account object look for an active status.
 If an account is no longer being used make sure to uncheck the active checkbox so it will not appear in GL Account lookups.

-- Bank - Select if the GL Account is a bank account such as your checking account.
-This indicates if the GL Account is a Bank account and can be selected to record Cash Receipts, Cash Disbursements and use the Bank Reconciliation.
+- Bank - Select if the GL Account is a bank or credit card account such as your checking account or corporate American Express.
+This indicates if the GL Account is a Bank GL account and can be selected to record Cash Receipts, Cash Disbursements and use the Bank Reconciliation.

 Expense Report Settings